Helfima/SpaceEngineers/ASM1024/README.md

 # Syntax

+In the documentation:

-In the documentation d? is use for a list of "ITerminalBlock" and v? for a variable name.
+* d? device name and is a list of "ITerminalBlock"
+* v? variable name.
+* num number

 ## Device IO